Kaltsoon/nosql/material/3-mongo-operations.md

 | --------------------- | ------------- | ---- | ------------------------------- | ------ | ----- |
 | "Pride and Prejudice" | "Jane Austen" | 1813 | "Romance", "Classic", "Fiction" | 3      | false |

+The data should be in the following format:

+- The `title` and `author` attribute values should be strings
+- The `copies` and `year` attribute values should be integers
+- The `genres` attribute value should be an [array](https://www.mongodb.com/docs/manual/tutorial/query-arrays/) of strings representing one or many genres of the book
-The `ebook` attribute value should be a boolean representing whether the book is an ebook version of the book or not.
-The `genres` attribute value should be an [array](https://www.mongodb.com/docs/manual/tutorial/query-arrays/) representing one or many genres of the book.
+- The `ebook` attribute value should be a boolean representing whether the book is an ebook version of the book or not

 Then, list all documents in the `books` collection and make sure that the inserted documents have the correct information.
 You'll notice that each document has an automatically generated `_id` attribute which act as a primary key.
 These values are [ObjectId](https://www.mongodb.com/docs/manual/reference/method/ObjectId/) objects, such as `ObjectId("507f1f77bcf86cd799439011")`.